-Gregory Salnick was practically raised in the courtrooms of South Florida.
-When Greg was a child, his father would bring him to DUI manslaughter and first degree murder trials, giving him an early lesson that a moments action could have a lifetime of consequences.
-The experience of growing up with a father who was a criminal defense lawyer provided Gregory with the insight to understand the contrary meaning of that life lesson, a person’s character and life should not be defined by a moments action.
+Gregory Salnick is most familiar with the courtrooms of South Florida.
+As a child, his father would bring him to DUI manslaughter and first degree murder trials, teaching him early on that bad decisions could have lifetime consequences.
+The experience of growing up with a father who was a criminal defense lawyer provided Gregory with the insight to understand the contrary meaning of that life lesson, a person’s character and life should not be defined by a moment’s action.

-During his last semester of law school, Gregory worked in his hometown of West Palm Beach, Florida where he was a certified legal intern at the Palm Beach County State Attorney’s Office where he handled misdemeanor cases.
-In August of 2010, Greg began his legal career at the Palm Beach County State Attorney’s Office where he prosecuted over 90 jury trials, ranging from DUI to murder, armed robbery and drug trafficking.
-Greg quickly gained a reputation as a tenacious and ethical attorney at law.
-In December of 2013, Greg was named Felony Prosecutor of the year, an award voted by his peers for his hard work, teamwork, and dedication to the Palm Beach County State Attorney’s Office.
+During his last semester of law school, Gregory worked as a certified legal intern at the Palm Beach County, Florida State Attorney’s Office where he handled misdemeanor cases.
+In August of 2010, Gregory began his legal career at the Palm Beach County State Attorney’s Office.
+He has served as counsel in over 90 jury trials, involving charges from DUI to armed robbery, drug trafficking, and murder.
+Gregory gained a reputation as a tenacious, practical and fair prosecutor.
+While an Assistant State Attorney, Gregory earned Felony Prosecutor of the Year, an award voted by his peers for his hard work, teamwork, and dedication to the Palm Beach County State Attorney’s Office.

-After establishing his own legal career path, Gregory joined the Law Offices of Salnick & Fuchs, P.A., in September of 2014, practicing exclusively criminal law in state and federal criminal defense attorney.
+Gregory joined the Law Offices of Salnick & Fuchs, P.A., in September of 2014, practicing exclusively criminal law in state and federal courts.

-Greg keeps active in bar activities and currently serves as a board member of the Young Lawyers section of the Palm Beach County Bar Association.
-He was an active member of the Inns of Court for two years.
-He is a member of the National Association of Criminal Defense Lawyers, the Florida Association of Criminal Defense Lawyers, as well as the Criminal Law section of the Florida Bar.
-Greg is also a member of the US District Court for the Southern District of Florida.
+Gregory has also been active in bar association activities and has served as a Board member of the Young Lawyers section of the Palm Beach County Bar.
+For two years he was an active member of the Inns of Court.
+He is a member of the National Association of Criminal Defense Lawyers, the Florida Association of Criminal Defense Lawyers, and the Criminal Law Section of the Florida Bar.
+Gregory is also a member of the US District Court for the Southern District of Florida.
 He is also a member of the District of Columbia bar.